devfinwiz/Dynamic-QR/README.md

 * **Fast**: Produces deployment ready QR Codes within seconds.
 * **Customizable**: Lets user customize their QR Codes with tons of variety of fill colors to choose from.
 * **Intuitive**: User-friendly user interface to avoid users to get lost, confused.
+* **Validation**: Validates user inputted URL to ensure correctness of the generated QR Code.

 Few Upcoming Features: